fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 #define DEMO_PRODUCT_FIRMWARE_VERSION "1.1"
 ```

-2. Optional: Make another change in your firmware, e.g., increase the blink frequency of the built-in LED on your board by going back to the `Configuration.h` file and decresing the `BLINK_PERIOD` constant:
+2. *Optional:* Make another change in your firmware, e.g., increase the blink frequency of the built-in LED on your board by going back to the `Configuration.h` file and decreasing the `BLINK_PERIOD` constant:

 ```c
 #define BLINK_PERIOD 250
 ```

-3. Compile the sketch and export the resulting binary to your sketch folder (`Sketch > Export`).
-Open the sketch folder (`Sketch > Show Sketch Folder`) and locate the binary file named `Simple.ino.<board-name>.bin`.
+3. Compile the sketch and export the resulting firmware binary to your sketch folder (`Sketch > Export`).
+Open the sketch folder (`Sketch > Show Sketch Folder`) and locate the firmware binary file named `Simple.ino.<board-name>.bin`.

 4. Upload the binary as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).